Updated February 10, 2021

 Move-in and Move-out Checklists

-When a tenant moves into one of your properties, you’ll want to carefully inspect the unit beforehand, and note the condition on a move-in checklist.
+When a tenant moves into one of your properties, you’ll want to carefully inspect the unit beforehand and note the condition on a move-in checklist.
 This can help you avoid problems later if you and the tenant have a dispute over damages.

 This is the heart of your tenant file.
 This document contains all your tenant’s relevant personal information and allows you to run a credit and background check.
 Careful vetting of tenants upfront can prevent a lot of legal and financial troubles down the line.
+When it comes to documents every landlord should have, this is #1.

 Records of Improvements